AIRES: A system for air shower simulations: Summary

-{ \numberline{ } { \bfseries Summary of version 1.4.2}} {{\scshape SUMMARY 1.4.2}}{{\scshape SUMMARY 1.4.2}} The name {\bf AIRES} ($\underline{\hbox{\bf AIR}}$-shower $\underline{\hbox{\bf E}}$xtended $\underline{\hbox{\bf S}}$imulations) identifies a set of programs and subroutines to simulate particle showers produced after the incidence of high energy cosmic rays on the Earth's atmosphere, and to manage all the related output data.
+{ \numberline{ } { \bfseries Summary}} {{\scshape SUMMARY}}{{\scshape SUMMARY}} The name {\bf AIRES} ($\underline{\hbox{\bf AIR}}$-shower $\underline{\hbox{\bf E}}$xtended $\underline{\hbox{\bf S}}$imulations) identifies a set of programs and subroutines to simulate particle showers produced after the incidence of high energy cosmic rays on the Earth's atmosphere, and to manage and analyze all the related output data.

-The physical algorithms currently used in AIRES main simulation programs are based on the corresponding procedures of the widely known {\bf MOCCA} program developed by A. M. Hillas .
-The MOCCA program constitutes an important milestone in the history of air shower simulations.
-It has been used successfully to interpret data coming from several air shower experiments and its calculating engine allows to perform simulations in a wide range of primary energies with a moderate consumption of computer resources.

-MOCCA has been the primary reference used to develop the first version of AIRES (1.2.0).
-As a consequence, results coming from this program are concordant with MOCCA's output when invoked with similar initial conditions.
-Later versions of AIRES do include procedures independently developed and so a strict equivalence between both programs is no longer maintained.